tinacms/tina.io/content/blog/tinacms-1.4.md

 ## The `match` property on a collection

-Now if you want to only include a subset of your documents in your collection this can be done with the match property.
+The match property allows you to only include a subset of your documents in your collection.

 For example,